jkaeser/person_info_form/README.md

 Coding exercise submission.

 - The form is available at `/person-info-form`.
-- If logged in, a list of form submissions is available at `/admin/content/person-info-form/submissions`.
+- If logged in as an admin, a list of form submissions is available at `/admin/content/person-info-form/submissions`.

 ## Installation